sirkoik/February/README.md

 ## v0.4.3
 * Fixed bug which would result in pound sign being inserted into query string.
-* Removed custom loading text.
+* Omit mention of what is loaded in loading text.

 ## v0.4.2
 * Implemented progress bar with loading messages.